 My Aged Care’s find a provider tool is a great tool for finding available Home Care Package providers in your area, their pricing schedule, and the package levels that they can service.
-Trilogy Care services all package levels for an unbeatable 12% flat rate with no hidden fees, and is available Australia-wide!
+Trilogy Care services all package levels for a competitive 15% flat rate with no hidden fees, and is available Australia-wide!

 If you require only one or two specific basic services, then the Commonwealth Home Support Programme is for you.
 If you require more advanced care services to live healthily and independently in your own home, then a Home Care Package is the right option.

 A Home Care Package will provide you care and services which go beyond what the CHSP services can provide.
 If you choose to self-manage your Home Care Package, you can choose the best services that work for you at a much lower rate than at a traditional provider who only offers fully managed packages.

 If you require ongoing daily care but cannot live at home, a nursing home may be more suitable.